wink-wink-wink555/blind_navigation/README.md

 ## 🙏 Acknowledgments

-Special thanks to the following members for their help with tactile paving dataset collection, annotation, and training:
+Special thanks to the following members for their contributions to the collection and annotation of the tactile paving dataset, as well as the preparation of the project proposal.
 - [Chen Xingyu](https://github.com/guangxiangdebizi)
 - Wang Youyi
 - Liu Yiheng